 One of the great things about many of the programmable power supplies and electronic loads sold at CircuitSpecialists.com is that they can be controlled remotely via a PC.
 This allows a user to make adjustments to the test equipment without having to access the front panel.
 Though this feature opens up possibilities for end users it can be daunting to learn how to program them as needed.
 Since the introduction of programmable test equipment we’ve had many end users request assistance with writing SCPI software to help them with remote control and automatic running of specific steps.
 We’ve worked hard to support those customers on a case by case basis since introducing programmable power supplies and programmable dc electronic loads.
-We’re happy to announce a new open source automated test equipment software developed by our engineer Jake that simplifies the SCPI remote control process for all users.
-This program developed in Python looks at the existing SCPI command libraries for each piece of test equipment and creates a universal set of controls that works with programmable test equipment we sell making remote control much easier for end users.
+We’re happy to announce a new open-source automated test equipment software developed by our engineer Jake that simplifies the SCPI remote control process for all users.
+This program developed in Python looks at the existing SCPI command libraries for each piece of test equipment and creates a universal set of controls that works with the programmable test equipment we sell making remote control much easier for end-users.
 This program also has auto-detection for certain types of test equipment so it will automatically determine what port is activated and the type of test equipment that is connected to your computer.

 To get a better summary of the program features and future plans you can view the Read Me file on Github or see below:

 - Autodetect test equipment on COM bus

 - Run gui.py from Command Line (requires Python installation on your computer, tested with Windows)

 - Manual control of voltage, current (future plan CP constant power)